-Members mostly attend the House when a piece of work requires their special knowledge, so the best way to contact them is in writing.
-Make sure that your correspondence is addressed to a specific member and posted to the House of Lords, London, SW1A 0PW.
+Members mostly attend the House when a debate or piece of legislation requires their special knowledge, so the best way to contact them is in writing.
+Make sure your correspondence is addressed to a specific member and posted to the House of Lords, London, SW1A 0PW.
 The letter will be passed to the member in the House or forwarded on.

 You can get in touch with members of the Lords who have individual phone numbers through the main Parliament operator on 020 7219 3000, or via the message service on 020 7219 5353.
 Faxes can be sent to 020 7219 5979 (bulk faxes to members are not accepted).